jupyter/notebook/docs/source/security.rst

 Reporting security issues
 -------------------------

-If you find a security vulnerability in IPython, either a failure of the code to properly implement the model described here, or a failure of the model itself, please report it to security@ipython.org.
+If you find a security vulnerability in Jupyter, either a failure of the code to properly implement the model described here, or a failure of the model itself, please report it to security@ipython.org.